-If an Insured was eligible for coverage but not covered under the Prior Plan on the day before the Effective Date of this Policy, the Late Entrant Benefit Waiting Period will not apply.
+If an Insured was eligible for coverage but not covered under the Prior Plan on the day before the Effective Date of the Policy, the Late Entrant Benefit Waiting Period will apply.

-Are benefits payable for Treatment you started before the effective date of this Policy?
-If an Insured Incurs Covered Dental Expenses for a Course of Treatment that is started while covered under the Prior Plan and is completed while covered under this Policy, benefits for that Insured may be payable under the terms of this Policy except that:
+Are benefits payable for Treatment you started before the Effective Date of the Policy?

+If an Insured Incurs Covered Dental Expenses for a Course of Treatment that is started while covered under the Prior Plan and is completed while covered under the Policy, benefits for that Insured may be payable under the terms of the Policy except that:

-- no benefits will be payable for any expenses that are payable under the Prior Plan's extension of benefits provision; - benefits will be payable for only those Covered Dental Expenses Incurred during that portion of the Course of Treatment that the Insured received while he/she was insured under this Policy; and - if the Prior Plan had no extension of benefits provision, benefits under this Policy will be based on the percentage of Treatment performed while covered under the Prior Plan.
+- no benefits will be payable for any expenses that are payable under the Prior Plan's extension of benefits provision; - benefits will be payable for only those Covered Dental Expenses Incurred during that portion of the Course of Treatment that the Insured received while they were insured under the Policy; and - if the Prior Plan had no extension of benefits provision, benefits under the Policy will be based on the percentage of Treatment performed while covered under the Prior Plan.

-The Maximum Benefit and any other limits on amounts or time limitations on benefits payable under this Policy shall be reduced by any corresponding amounts or limitations previously paid or satisfied, whether in whole or in part, under the terms of the Prior Plan.
+The Maximum Benefit and any other limits on amounts or time limitations on benefits payable under the Policy shall be reduced by any corresponding amounts or limitations previously paid or satisfied, whether in whole or in part, under the terms of the Prior Plan.

 What happens to your Deductible and Maximum Benefit if you were covered under the Prior Plan?

-For the Calendar Year in which this Policy becomes effective, we will reduce an Insured's Deductible under this Policy by any amount of Covered Dental Expenses that are Incurred in the Calendar Year in which this Policy becomes effective and applied toward the Prior Plan's deductible for such year.
+For the Calendar Year in which the Policy becomes effective, we will reduce an Insured's Deductible and Maximum Benefit under the Policy by any amount of Covered Dental Expenses that are Incurred in the Calendar Year in which the Policy becomes effective and applied toward the Prior Plan's deductible for such year.

-An Insured's Deductible under this Policy cannot be reduced unless we receive the deductible information of the Prior Plan.
+An Insured's Deductible under the Policy cannot be reduced unless we receive the deductible and maximum benefit information of the Prior Plan and subtract any reductions made to the Prior Plan's maximum benefit from the Maximum Benefit of the Policy.